During this difficult time, you'll need to consider these end-of-life options for your pet:

 Grief Resources for Pet Loss

 The loss of any family member is a devastating experience.
-Everyone grieves a little bit different.
+Everyone grieves a little bit differently.
 For some, the grief can be overwhelming.
 To anyone reading who is overwhelmed with grief after the passing of their pet, you are not alone.
 There are some helpful resources available to you: books, discussion groups, helplines, and more.

 - Best Friends Animal Society has an article full of great resources